neolao/atom-packages/travis-ci-status/README.md

 ![Atom Status Bar Screenshot](https://raw.githubusercontent.com/tombell/travis-ci-status/master/travis_ci_status.png)

+**I am looking for a maintainer to take over the travis-ci-status project, please contact me on Twitter [@thetombell](https://twitter.com/thetombell) if you're interested.**

 ## Installing

 Use the Atom package manager, which can be found in the Settings view or run